unicefuganda/uSurvey/docs/installation.md

         supervisord -c supervisord.conf

 > In supervisord.conf, the configuration under [program:odk-server] is required to serve ODK requests, while the configuration under [program:django-interface-server] is for serving other requests.
-> Only the ports configured in [program:odk-server] and [program:django-interface-server] are required to handle requests.
+> Only the ports configured in [program:odk-server] and [program:web-app-server] are required to handle requests.
 Other ports configured on supervisord.conf file are for managing supervisor